Top 7 Asian Restaurants

 7) Marco & Luca

 Marco & Luca is a small dumpling restaurant with three locations: one on the Corner, one on Charlottesville’s Historic Downtown Mall, and one up 29 North!
 The decor and clean interior of each location provide a warm and welcoming environment.
 They are most famous for their fried dumplings, topped with their special Marco & Luca sauce!
 The crunch from the dumplings and the savory sauce makes each bite pure bliss.
 Marco & Luca is a great place to go to grab a quick meal for a fairly cheap price.
 Their pork dumplings are great—perfectly crispy on the outside and flavorful on the inside.
 Because the portion size of these dumplings is on the smaller end, I suggest you order a side of Cold Sesame Noodles.
 This dish has a peanut-based sauce, and the noodles are topped with cucumbers and sesame seeds.
 It’s the perfect refreshing counterpart to the fried dumplings.
 The combo meal is also a great value for its price.
 In it, you get dumplings, a pork bun, chicken curry with rice, and a drink.
 Everything here is delicious and super yummy!

-This blog is written by Cindy Dong is a 2nd-Year Cognitive Science and Computer Science major at UVA.
+This blog is written by Cindy Dong ’25, a Computer & Data Science major at UVA.
 Raised outside of Washington, D.C. in a family that returned frequently throughout her childhood to their homeland in Fuzhou, Cindy balances Chinese and American customs with perfect grace and seeks diverse dining experiences throughout Charlottesville, which she publishes on her Instagram account here.